byllc/Resume/README.md

 **April 2008 - September 2009**
 At Engine Yard Bill Maintained daily technical interaction with start-ups all over the world.
 Bill was responsible for deploying, maintaining, and scaling applications in a wide range of technologies but primarily served applications based around the Ruby on Rails stack.
 Bill was often the first consultant that a client would interact with and has been responsible for the initial deployment and application scaling for quite a few businesses that have grown to become household names.

-### Senior Software Developer, Object Insight Inc.
-**November 2007 - May 2008**
-* Senior Software Developer.
-Brought on to help this start-up reach MVP
-* Consultant:  Relationship with this company continued post employment via Division By Zero consulting.
-Assisted with the technical bootstrapping of this business.
-Responsibilities included managing a team of remote  developers, contributing architecture, management and development efforts to their flagship project.

 ### Partner, Surplus Stock Exchange
 **May 2006 - January 2008**
 Bill was a co-founder as part of a team building an application for redistributing surplus carbide and diamond tooling and computer numerical control equipment.

 ### Managing Partner, Medical Records Online Inc
 **May 2004 - March 2006**
 Bill co-founded Medical Records Online INC, specializing in online medical records management.
-As one of three founders Bill was primarily responsible act as VP of Engineering, directing the delivery of the primary product.
+As the technical partner Bill was primarily responsible act as VP of Engineering, directing the delivery of the primary product and managing the development team.

 ### Owner (DBA) WCTS Consulting
 **May 2000 - May 2005**